-Status of Study Abroad & Exchange Programs for Summer 2021
+Status of Study Abroad for Spring 2022

-Published March 31, 2021
+Published Oct.
+5, 2021

-We all continue to hope that circumstances will improve and that opportunities for study abroad may be able to resume as the year progresses.
 Study Abroad Advisors in OIE remain available to consult with students as they consider future options.